What sort of things can Career Services help me with?

 What's the turnaround time for comments/suggestions on a document?

-It depends on what else is going on, but in general I try to work through pieces in two days or so.
+It depends on what else is going on, but in general I try to work through pieces in 2-3 days.
 But – again, it could take either less or more time depending on what else is happening.

 Can I get one-on-one writing tutoring on a regular basis?

-Though sometimes I will meet with students regularly for a period of time on a specific project, for the most part I’m not able to provide ongoing tutoring for individual students.
-However, I do have contact information for a few local tutors you could hire on a fee basis.
+Though sometimes we will meet with students regularly for a period of time on a specific project, for the most part we're not able to provide ongoing tutoring for individual students.
+However, we do have contact information for a few local tutors you could hire on a fee basis.

 I'm a doctoral student.
 What services are available to me?